2016 UK Borders Conference

 Lunch on Saturday is not provided, but tea and coffee will be available at the Conference venue.
 Delegates may wish to bring a packed lunch, or make use of one of the many eating places nearby.

-Details of convenient guest houses, etc., for overnight accommodation can be obtained from the Tourist Information Centre on 01228 598596, or through the following websites:
+Details of convenient guest houses, etc., for overnight accommodation can be obtained from the Tourist Information Centre on 01228 598596, or through the following website: